Haokun-Chen/comp426-final/README.md

 <h1>Project Overview</h1>

-This is our COMP426 Advanced Web Programming class final project.
+COMP426 Advanced Web Programming class final project.

 We created an web applications that enables people to share their code snippets.
-Users are able to upload their favorite block to the public repository, and saved their favorite one from the public repo to their private repo.
+Users are able to upload their favorite blocks to the public repository, and saved their favorite ones from the public repo to their private repos.

-Features includes account signup, signin/signout, upload, saved, and removed favorite code snippets.
+Features include account signup, signin/signout, upload, saved, and removed favorite code snippets.

-Website deployed at Heroku: https://codeblock-haokun-chen.herokuapp.com/
+**Web App deployed on Heroku: https://codeblock-haokun-chen.herokuapp.com/**

+Technologies:
+- HTML, CSS, JavaScript, AJAX,
+- Create RESTful API with ORM layer using PHP, MySQL database

+Libraries:
+- JQuery, Bootstrap, font-awesome